flamebarke/StagelessHollow/README.md

 ```

 ### Credit & References:
-This code is <b>heavily</b> based on the [ProcessInjection](https://github.com/3xpl01tc0d3r/ProcessInjection) project which is on itself based on the Process Hollowing code from [Aaron Bray](https://github.com/ambray) and [Rasta Mouse](https://github.com/rasta-mouse).
+The code in this project is <b>heavily</b> based on the [ProcessInjection](https://github.com/3xpl01tc0d3r/ProcessInjection) project which is based on the Process Hollowing code from [Aaron Bray](https://github.com/ambray) and [Rasta Mouse](https://github.com/rasta-mouse).